thewca/wca-regulations/wca-regulations-2012.md

 - 4a) A scrambler applies scramble sequences to the puzzles.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
   - 4b1) Generated scrambles must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
+[NOTE: What does it mean “must not be… selected… by the WCA delegate”?
+I assume this is meant to mean selecting a particular scramble, but that isn’t clear.
+It sounds like it’s saying “once it comes to generating scrambles, the delegate has no power to proceed with any particular set of scrambles”.
+In other words, suppose the delegate generates a page of 3x3 scrambles and he’s ready to print them off; he can’t because he isn’t allowed to select those scrambles.
+I don’t know if I’ve portrayed my issue here very well, so if you need clarification please ask me.
+I think 4b1 should be written something like: “Generated scrambles must not be inspected before the competition, and specific scramble sequences must not be filtered or selected in any way by the WCA Delegate.”]
   - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
 - 4d) Scrambling orientation:
   - 4d1) Cube puzzles and Megaminx shall be scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
+  4d1) Cube puzzles and Megaminx shall be scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
+[NOTE: I think “megaminx” should be plural, and “shall” would probably be better as “must”.
+Rather than “not possible”, I think “inapplicable” is more suitable (and this applies to 4d2 as well).]
   - 4d2) Pyraminx shall be scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
   - 4d3) Square-1 shall be scrambled with the darker colour on front (out of the 2 possible scrambling orientations).
 - 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).